Staircase Design Guidelines

 Tread

-The tread is overhand that’s above the riser but right below the nosing.
-So, it’s specifically that top flat area of the step that you walk/ stand on.
+It’s the top flat area of the step that you walk and stand on.

 Balustrading